 Marie Stopes South Africa’s comprehensive Women’s Wellness service offers health-management options such as blood pressure checking/monitoring and weight checks which, in conjunction with other treatments, will help manage PCOS symptoms.

-We have 17 centres conveniently located throughout the country.
-Please feel free to book an appointment with us to get more information about our services.
+We have 17 centres conveniently located throughout the country offering contraception methods for PCOS treatment.
+Please feel free to book an appointment with us to get more information about our sexual health services.